-There is on-street parking in the surrounding streets and a paid parking station at 33 Bayswater Road, Potts Point (a three minute walk away).
-Please see the parking information and map at the bottom of this page.
+There is on-street parking in the surrounding streets and blocks, both metered and free.
+There is also a paid parking station at 33 Bayswater Road, Potts Point (one block away).

 Payment is by cash or credit card.
 Direct bank transfer can also be arranged.